-- 1.4 The proposal is to demolish the single-storey out building and convert the main building into 7 one-bedroomed flats and 2 two-bedroomed flats with associated parking and amenity areas to the enlarged area formed with the demolition of the out building.
-No extensions are proposed as part of this application, therefore the footprint of the building will remain as that existing.
-The existing windows and doors are to be retained. - 1.5 To the north of the site immediately alongside the boundary is a vehicular access, Quys Lane.
+- 1.3 The proposal is to demolish the single-storey out building and convert the main building into 7 one-bedroomed flats and 2 two-bedroomed flats with associated parking and amenity areas to the enlarged area formed with the demolition of the out building.
+No extensions are proposed as part of this application, therefore the footprint of the building will remain as that existing. - 1.4 To the north of the site immediately alongside the boundary is a vehicular access, Quys Lane.
 To the south is a diving shop (No. 1 South Street) and further to the south along South Street are Rochford District Council offices.
 The building itself is not listed but sits within the Rochford Conservation Area.